LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 3. On the **Hard Disks** tab, click on **Add Hard Disk** and type in the name of the template virtual hard disk file that you uploaded into your cloud subscription that you want to use as a template when provisioning this virtual hard disk.
 4. On the **Network Adapters** tab, if you want a network adapter provisioned for the virtual machine, click **Add Network Adapter**, give that network adapter a name in the **Name** field, and configure the other options you want for your network adapter.

-Those settings aside, the remaining settings for the virtual machine profile should be familiar to you if you have already created virtual machine profiles in OneLearn Lab on Demand.
+Those settings aside, the remaining settings for the virtual machine profile should be familiar to you if you have already created virtual machine profiles in LOD.
 Once you have finished creating the virtual machine, click **Save** to save it and then return to the **Create Lab Profile** view.

 ### Orchestration  - Cloud tab